MicrosoftDocs/MIMDocs/MIMDocs/identity-manager-hybrid-reporting-azure.md

 #ROBOTS:
 #audience:
 #ms.devlang:
-ms.reviewer: fimguy
 ms.suite: ems
 #ms.tgt_pltfrm:
 #ms.custom:

 ---

-# Hybrid identity management audit reporting in Azure Active Directory Public Preview refresh
+# Hybrid identity management audit reporting in Azure Active Directory
 With Azure Active Directory (Azure AD) audit activity reporting, you can monitor identity management activity either on-premises or in the cloud.
 By managing all your identity and access data in a single report, you can save time and reduce overall costs.

 ## What is Azure Active Directory hybrid reporting?